Skip to main content

 Is Fortnite good for kids?
 Experts definitely have opinions

-blond child playing fortnite
+Blond child playing fortnite

-Deciding when your child is ready for a game like Fortnite is a complex choice and we've gathered expert's opinions to help you make an informed decision.
+Deciding when your child is ready for a game like Fortnite is a complex choice and we've gathered expert opinions to help you make an informed decision.
 There are several factors to take into account and we'll walk you through each one before you let your child even create an avatar.

 Read more